Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees-Big-O.md

 The time and space complexity of operations such as search, insert, and delete depend on whether a tree is balanced or unbalanced.

-Refer to the examples of balanced and unbalanced trees above to answer the following questions.
+Refer to the examples of balanced and unbalanced trees above to answer the questions 1 and 2 below.
 You may also find it helpful to draw out the scenarios posed in the questions.

 ### !challenge